kubermatic/docs/content/kubermatic/master/tutorials_howtos/networking/ipam/_index.en.md

 - `allocationPrefix` should be equal or greater than the pool subnet mask size.

 ### Modifications
 In general, modifications are not allowed.
-If you need to change a already applied `IPAMPool`, you should first delete it (note that all user clusters allocations `IPAMAllocation` will be deleted, in that case) and then apply it with the changes.
+If you need to change an already applied `IPAMPool`, you should first delete it (note that all user clusters allocations `IPAMAllocation` will be deleted, in that case) and then apply it with the changes.

 The only allowed modification in a `IPAMPool` CR is the deletion of a datacenter configuration if there is no persisted allocation `IPAMAllocation` in any user cluster for it.